sciai-lab/lab-webpage/index.md

 # Scientific AI

 We develop principled AI methods to solve hard problems from the natural sciences.

-Our current focus is to develop methods from
+Our expertise are fundamental algorithms and their application to complex problems with spatial structure.

 {% include section.html %}